 The world’s oceans are a remaining frontier.
 The oceans sustain all life on the planet yet little understood by science where exploitation, pollution and destruction of marine life remain rife.
-This course aims to examine contemporary media as investigative tools for increasing the visibility stories of those struggling for social and environmental justice around the world’s oceans.
+Ocean Justice aims to use digital media tools to make visible social, environmental and climate justice stories linked to the oceans.
 Students will develop digital media-based projects on pressing environmental controversies, from overfishing to deep-sea mining and climate litigation in the context of real-world advocacy.
 It will draw on political and critical theory, science and technology studies, visual culture, and other cross cutting disciplines.

 The village, hosted by Trondheim Academy of Fine Arts (AD Faculty), is open to students from all academic disciplines at NTNU, but we believe it might be of particular relevance for students from disciplines dealing with political and spatial practices such as architecture, geography, remote sensing and spatial modelling, marine sciences, political science and journalism etc. Nevertheless, in the end it relies on a variety of different expertise and backgrounds to realize its goal, to push cross-disciplinary teamwork beyond its limits.
 Students will be encouraged to experiment with the scope of their disciplines while also being introduced to artistic research methods and media formats for public outreach.

 Here you can elaborate on the village, for those who want to apply to it:

 Ocean Justice will engage students to address society’s core challenges such as inequality and the climate emergency in the context of the world’s oceans through the lens of contemporary media studies, spatial practice and visual cultures.
 It will look at how digital media, from satellite imagery to social media and open source investigation sources such as ship tracking data is transforming the pursuit of social and environmental justice in the hands of civil society.